tokio-rs/website/content/tokio/topics/tracing.md

 [`FmtSubscriber`]: https://docs.rs/tracing-subscriber/latest/tracing_subscriber/fmt/index.html

-If you run your application now, you may see some trace events emitted by tokio, but you will need to modify your own application to emit traces to get the most out of `tracing`.
+If you run your application now, you may see some trace events emitted by Tokio, but you will need to modify your own application to emit traces to get the most out of `tracing`.
 ##  Subscriber Configuration